department-of-veterans-affairs/va.gov-team/products/content/tier-2-content-IA-and-design/learning-center-mvp/discovery-and-research/usability-study-research-plan.md

 1. We'd like to interview 8 Veterans
    - Participants must be able to participate via a laptop or desktop.
 Phones/ipads will not work.
    - Participants must be able to log into VA.gov using an ID.me account, a My HealtheVet account, or a DS Logon account.
 Multiple accounts are fine.
-Participants should come prepared with their login credentials.
    - We request the participant pool be diverse in:
      - Gender (ideally 4 women, 4 men)
      - Ethnicity/Race (at least 4 non-Caucasian)